The Disillusion Between The UK’s Youth and Politics

-It’s not even up for debate, try our current political climate is outdated archaic and totally unrepresentative.
-From our voting system to the continuing existence of the House of Lords a bunch of unelected, web rich, white men, Britain is so behind the times.
+It’s not even up for debate, web rich, white men, Britain is so behind the times.

 We have a long rich history within our parliament meaning many old traditions have carried on through time and still exist today.
 But what do these traditions mean for this country’s youth, especially in terms of trying to engage with them?
 As a young person in this country, politics can seem incredibly far from my reach, inside the narrative I feel I do not belong.
 I happen to be an incredibly political teenager, I watch PMQ’s and the news every night.
 I watch Question Time and political debates during elections.
 I engage online and share my views.
 But before the most recent General Election, youth involvement in politics were slim.